SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

    in a computed property.

-The example below defines a structure called ``TrackedString``, which keeps track of the number of times that a string property is modified:
+The example below defines a structure called ``TrackedString``, which keeps track of the number of times a string property is modified:

 .. testcode:: reducedSetterScope